runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 arguments are values, and rewrites the first element of the sequence to the result of that expression.
-The second also matches a K cell with an `Exp` in the first element of its K sequence, but it matches when one or both arguments of the `Exp` are not values, and replace the first element of the K sequence with two new elements: one being an argument to evaluate, and the other being a special constructor called a **freezer**.
+The second also matches a K cell with an `Exp` in the first element of its K sequence, but it matches when one or both arguments of the `Exp` are not values, and replaces the first element of the K sequence with two new elements: one being an argument to evaluate, and the other being a special constructor called a **freezer**.
 Finally, the third matches a K sequence where a `Val` is first, and a freezer is second, and replaces them